geoffreyvanwyk/werkstatt/README.md

    ```

 2. Extract the image file from the compressed archive.
 The file _werkstatt.tar_
-   will appear in the _Exports_ directory.
+   will appear in the _Exports_ directory. (`Expand-Archive` is available from
+   Powershell 5 onwards.
+If you do not have it available, extract using File
+   Explorer.)

    ```powershell
    Expand-Archive `